arrowtype/blog/posts/2020-12-11--robofont-tips/index.md

 Sometimes, it’s nice to work in the evening without blasting your eyes with a ton of bright light.
 Luckily, RoboFont settings allow you to get a pretty serviceable dark mode in two steps:

-1. You can use [this script](https://gist.github.com/arrowtype/268bb9db71231ca4fc39143760e94947) as a "Start Up Script" (see script for instructions) to automatically set a light/dark mode each time you start RoboFont, based on your macOS preferences.
+1. You can use [this script](https://gist.github.com/arrowtype/268bb9db71231ca4fc39143760e94947) as a “Start Up Script” (see script for instructions) to automatically set a light/dark mode each time you start RoboFont, based on your macOS preferences.
 If you change the macOS preference and want to update light/dark mode, you can also run the script without restarting RoboFont.
-2. If you also want a dark mode for the Glyph View (if you want dark mode, you will want this too), you can also install the Theme Editor extension, then use my ["Dark Connor" theme](https://gist.github.com/arrowtype/f450d2c7cfbcea61ab7ad6c43af14932) or make your own.
+2. If you also want a dark mode for the Glyph View (if you want dark mode, you will want this too), you can also install the Theme Editor extension, then use my [“Dark Connor” theme](https://gist.github.com/arrowtype/f450d2c7cfbcea61ab7ad6c43af14932) or make your own.

 ## Drawing Tips